Shohail-Ismail/spectral-contrastive-audio-authenticity/README.md

 For `features.py`: 1 core takes estimated 8 hours so further optimisations needed -> trialling further optimisations only slowed process down due to inference dominating runtime, some preprocessing still running serially, and padding to the longest clip negating batching/quantisation gains -> decided to run feature extraction overnight as efficiency in this step is not critical to core research.

 Final iteration could be optimised by refactoring preprocess_datasets.py to absorb file-loading and numpy work from features.py -> decreases time drastically

-## Baseline training

-### train_test_split
-Used to ensure random shuffling before split to avoid bias (reproducibility included, seed = 10)

-### Feature scaling
-Applied to training and test to bring centroid, mfccs and embeddings onto a common scale for better logreg convergence

-### 5 fold CV grid search
-C vals = 0.01, 0.1, 1.0 using GridSearchCV so mean ROC AUC across 5 folds to give best C value.
-This optimal C is then used to refit model on full training set.

 ## Contrastive training